![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 -

 Deccan Odyssey, www.deccan-odyssey-india.com - see the Deccan Odyssey video.
-A luxury train offering weekly departures from Bombay for a week-long tour to Goa, Pune, and the caves at Ajanta & Ellora.
+A luxury train offering weekly departures from Mumbai for a week-long tour to Goa, Pune, and the caves at Ajanta & Ellora.

 -

 Indian Maharaja, www.theindianmaharaja.co.in.
-Offers 8-day 7-night 'land cruises' between Delhi & Bombay in either direction on various dates between October & April, with stopovers & tours at Agra, Jaipur, Udaipur, Ellora & Ajanta Caves, starting at around $4,095 per person for two people sharing or from $5,229 single occupancy.
+Offers 8-day 7-night 'land cruises' between Delhi & Mumbai in either direction on various dates between October & April, with stopovers & tours at Agra, Jaipur, Udaipur, Ellora & Ajanta Caves.

 There are international trains to Pakistan & Bangladesh, and buses to Nepal.
 Here's a quick summary: